|Just a couple of houses along this road|

 |It was followed by this regular Philippine Coucal|

-The white-morph even glided over the street we were in and settled into a mango tree, yes, unseen.
-Jops and I were thrilled at the sighting and I was thankful I had my wish granted!
+The white-morph even glided over the street I was standing in and settled into a mango tree, yes, unseen.
+I was thrilled at the sighting and I was thankful I had my wish granted!
 To top off the experience, a Plain Bush-hen also crossed the same street!
-I asked Jops what bird he wanted to see, since I got my wish, he might be lucky too!
-He answered: pitta.
-I laughed.
-And then it started to drizzle.
+Another bird I wanted to see, was a pitta.
+I laughed at the thought and then it started to drizzle.

-We got in the car and decided to start driving back down.
-The rain started to pour but as we neared the exit, it stopped and the sun came out.
+I got in the car and decided to start driving back down.
+The rain started to pour but as I neared the exit, it stopped and the sun came out.
 Birding potential!
-We decided to explore a much greener part of the area and as we passed a thick clump of vegetation I heard it: Hooded Pitta.
-I asked Jops to stop and when he stepped on the brakes, I found myself staring at a bright blue Hooded Pitta in the middle of an opening!
-Jops got his wish too!
+I decided to explore a much greener part of the area and as I passed a thick clump of vegetation I heard it: Hooded Pitta.
+Would you believe, I found myself staring at a bright blue Hooded Pitta in the middle of an opening!
+Wish granted!

 |Spot the jewel on the forest floor!|

-We slowly got out of the car but as we did the pitta flew above us to perch on some electric wires, giving us great views of its bright red bottom =)
+I slowly got out of the car but as I did the pitta flew above to perch on some electric wires, giving great views of its bright red bottom =)

 |Such bright, wonderful colors!|

 The pitta flew back to the trail but was flushed further into the vegetation when a tricycle passed by.
 The people in the neighborhood were starting to go about their business and so were the Grey-backed Tailorbirds!
-One was singing very close to us and we could see it hopping around the low branches.
-We waited until it perched out in the open and sang!
+One was singing very close to us and I could see it hopping around the low branches.
+I waited until it perched out in the open and sang!

 Really happy with this pic!!!

 It sang and sang and sang until another motorcycle drove past.
-Two tailorbirds actually just stayed in the area, singing very loudly until we left.
+Two tailorbirds actually just stayed in the area, singing very loudly until I left.

-We were starting to spot an Elegant Tit that started singing above us when a group of young boys came out to inspect what we were doing.
-Luckily, Jops was able to spot the black and yellow tit and was able to show it to the boys through the scope.
+I was starting to spot an Elegant Tit that started singing above when a group of young boys came out to inspect what I was doing.
+Luckily, we were able to spot the black and yellow tit and showed it to the boys through the scope.